chocklymon/fsmcbm/README.md

 GRANT ALL PRIVILEGES ON ban_manager.* TO 'username'@'localhost' IDENTIFIED BY 'password';
 ```
 2. `mysql -uroot < src/skeleton.sql`
-3. Setup the user ranks:
+3. Setup the player ranks:
     1. `mysql -uroot`
     2. `use ban_manager`
     3. `INSERT INTO rank ('name') VALUES ('Admin'), ('Moderator');`